profoundinventions/php-houdini/adding-new-methods-and-properties.rst

 The sources for methods or properties are configured with another method call with the return value of ``addNewMethods()`` and ``addNewProperties()``.

-This gives you flexibility to generate completion from any many combinatoins of methods, properties, and constants.
+This gives you flexibility to generate completion from any many combinations of methods, properties, and constants.

 Here's a list of all the available sources.